By Guest Author: Lianne Bronzo

 8. Have a routine while traveling

-Traveling can be very chaotic, especialy long-term travel.
+Traveling can be very chaotic, especially long-term travel.
 Being able to stay in a house gives you the time to have a little normalcy in your life.

-You'll be able to exercise, cook healthy meals, maybe go see a movie, relax and reflect on your time abroad.
-It's not healthy always moving from place to place.
-Make sure to have a little "me time".
+You’ll be able to exercise, cook healthy meals, maybe go see a movie (or stay in and watch a film), relax and reflect on your time abroad.
+It’s not healthy always moving from place to place.
+Make sure to have a little “me time”.

 Get Started with House Sitting: